MicrosoftDocs/msteams-docs/msteams-platform/resources/m365-plugins/openid-connect.md

 ## Microsoft block

 Microsoft block enhances user experience by providing an User Interface (UI) to modify Microsoft 365 integration features and access to various resources.
-The admins can configure the Block to view the modified changes to appear on each course page.
-The Block also allows the users to perform the following activities:
+Administators can configure the block to view the modified changes to appear on each course page.
+The block also allows the users to perform the following activities:

 * Access the course SharePoint file location and OneNote notebook.
 * View the course on OneNote notebook for submissions.
 * Configure the Outlook calendar sync.
-* Manage the connection to Office 365.
+* Manage connection to Office 365.
 * Customize personal Office 365 integration preferences.

 :::image type="content" source="../../assets/images/MoodleInstructions/microsoft lock 1.png" alt-text="microsoft block":::